-Option Two - pay monthly: Monthly payments must be made through automatic bank account withdrawals.
-We offer payment of your combined Iron Road Healthcare Medicare Plans' premiums monthly if you have the amount automatically deducted from your bank account.
-If you do not have a checking account, you can use your savings account.
-We cannot accept monthly payments sent directly to us by check or money order for monthly payments.

-If you have any questions about signing up for the automatic premium payment option, to receive an authorization form, your plan premiums, or the different ways to pay them, please call Iron Road Healthcare at 1-800-547-0421, Monday - Friday, 7:30 a.m. - 3:30 p.m.
-Mountain Time.
+Option Two - A recurring monthly payment made through automatic withdrawals.
+We offer payment of your combined Iron Road Healthcare Medicare Plans' premium monthly automated deductions from your bank account.
+Withdrawals occur in advance on the second Monday of each month.
+If you have any questions about signing up for automatic premium payments or other payment questions, please call our Member Services at 1-800-547-0421, Monday - Friday, 7:30 a.m. - 3:30 p.m.
+Mountain Time or email help@ironroadhealthcare.com TTY/TDD call 711.